A Guide to Jewish Awareness

 Join Rabbi Blumofe for this dynamic class which introduces or refreshes many areas of Judaism and Jewish life including history, holidays, lifecycle events, philosophy, theology and Israel.
 This class is for Jews and non-Jews.
 Class is held three to four times per month beginning in early October and continuing through May.
 Class begins with minyan at 6 pm on Tuesday, in the Mikdash Ma’at (chapel).
 Tuition is $150 plus books.
 Contact Jane Weiss for registration at 512-735-8404 or firstname.lastname@example.org.

 Shabbat Limmud is a Saturday morning study group that began in 2008.
 It meets at 8:30 a.m.
 Saturdays at in Mikdash Ma’at or chapel.
 Led by Rabbi Blumofe, the class advances carefully through the text, sharing ideas and understanding about the words of Torah.
-In 2011-2012, the class is studying Rashi’s commentary on Genesis.
+The class is studying Rashi’s commentary on Genesis.
 No experience necessary.
 The meaning of Hebrew words is discussed in English.
 Ability to read Hebrew not necessary and there is no cost.

 Talmud and Midrash are the focus of the Downtown Study Group, which meets on the third Wednesday of each month, under the guidance of Dr. Harvey Raben, Director of Congregational Learning.
 Based on the text “Learning to Read Midrash,” by Simi Peters, the class is learning the strategy and method of understanding different kinds of midrashim.
 Knowledge of Bible is helpful but not required.
 There is no cost.
 Meets downtown at 100 Congress Avenue.
 Contact Dr. Raben, 512-735-8420 or email Harvey.email@example.com